AkiGitub/hello/README.md

 [Video]()

 ## Defination
-This project based on the user lab data, detect the pateint is in fatty liver or heart diseases.
+This project based on the user lab data, detect the pateint is in fatty liver or heart diseasse.
 All the lab and user inforamtion saved in database.

 Files of Project: